Rhone-Alpes Half-Timbered Houses

-Ile de France’s typical half-timbered properties are distinctly beautiful.
-The use of wood forms the key element of these traditional properties.
-Wood is often used both inside and outside the Ile de France house for both decoration or protection.
+Rhone-Alpes’s typical half-timbered properties are distinctly beautiful.
+The use of wood forms the key element of these Rhone Alpes properties.
+Wood is used both inside and outside the house, for both decoration or protection.

-Ile de France’s half-timbering house type and the materials used can be categorized in the wide German «pan de bois
+Rhone-Alpes house types and the materials used can be categorized in the wide German «pan de bois

-The heartland of Ile de France offers plenty of these half timbered houses, being above all urban homes.
+The rural heartland of the Bresse area offers plenty of these half timbered houses.
+Rhone-Alpes colombage

 This half-timbered style is a legacy of the Middle Ages.
-Some exquisite examples of half timbering can surprisingly be found around Paris, having resisted superbly the rigours of WWII.
-In the Ile de France region these properties often boast many windows appearing on the front façade (see image below).
+Some exquisite examples of half timbering can be found, having superbly resisted the rigours of 2nd WW.

-Like in the Alsace, Lorraine and Burgundy French regions, the half-timbered structure is built over a stone structure protecting the first floor from potential fires and humidity.
+The dominant construction materials used in the Rhone-Alpes region of France are stone and wood.
+Like in Alsace, the half-timbered structure is built over a stone structure, protecting the first floor from potential fires and humidity.
+Sometimes, walls are also made up of a cob and stone mix.

-Walls are made up of a cob and stone mix producing a yellow material.
-Some Ile de France half timbered houses have a corbelling structure, giving more space to the upper floor’s rooms.
+Some Rhone-Alpes half timbered houses have a corbelling structure, giving more space to the upper floors’ rooms.

-is a piece of wood jutting out of a wall to carry the superincumbent weight of the floor above.
-This is a technique used since Neolithic times – late Stone Age (around 3,500 BC), and actually a traditional construction method used in the Ile de France region.
+(number 1 on image above) is in this case a piece of wood jutting out of a wall to carry the superincumbent weight of the floor above.
+This is a technique used since Neolithic times – late Stone Age (around 3,500 BC): this is actually a traditional construction method in the region.